Lynnea Elaine Sjoquist, age 66 of Cannon Falls, died on Friday, November 29, 2019 at Mayo Clinic Hospital – Rochester Methodist Campus.

 Honorary urn bearers will be softball teammates and her nieces and nephews.

-To send flowers to Lynnea's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lynnea E. Sjoquist, please visit our floral store.